-The other focus of this thesis was the appropriateness of silhouette edges.
+The other focus of this thesis was the effectiveness of silhouette edges.
 The use of silhouettes have several benefits, no precomputation time, little impact on frame rates, intuitive user control for the selection of how many silhouettes to view, and improved visualization of structure.

 No precomputation is required to use silhouette edges during visualization.
-This ability to provide immediate response to the user makes the use of this technique attractive.
+The ability to provide immediate response to the user makes this technique attractive.
 It also provides users the ability to try out the visualization and determine if they like it.
 Since there is no cost to experiment with it, they are more likely to use it on a regular basis.
 There is also only a single control to adjust the density of silhouettes.
 Increasing the value will increase the number of silhouettes, decreasing the value produces the opposite effect.
 The results of changing the parameters are also visible while the user is changing them, making the experience more explorative.

 When shown to the domain scientists, the utility of this method was readily apparent.
-One, in fact, began to make immediate use of it even when I was not around.
-In reference to the Foam data set (see Figure 5.1), he indicated how impressed he was as the structure became visible once silhouettes were used.
-This is a testimony of the attractiveness of this technique.
+One domain scientist, in fact, began to make immediate use of it even when I was not around.
+In reference to the Foam data set (see Figure 5.1), he indicated how impressed he was as the structure became more apparent once silhouettes were used.
+This is a testimony of the attractiveness of particle visualization using silhouette edges.

-There is work to be done to improve this method.
+Future work could improve this method.
 Currently the edges of the silhouettes can be jagged.
 A particle not represented by more than a handful of pixels can appear much larger and blocky.
-Silhouettes on these are useful, as particles that ordinarily would be missed now have some highlighting emphasis.
+Silhouettes on such particles are useful, as particles that ordinarily would be missed now have some highlighting emphasis.
 A method to smooth out these edges, however, would better represent the macro shape of the object the silhouette is accentuating.